iov-one/weave/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Suggest an idea for this project.
+Have a look at how [a good feature request](https://github.com/iov-one/weave/issues/1031) looks like.

 ---

-**Is your feature request related to a problem?
-Please describe.**
-A clear and concise description of what the problem is.

-**Describe the solution you'd like**
+As ___ I want to ___, so that ___.

-A clear and concise description of what you want to happen.
+Describe the problem you want to address.

-**Describe alternatives you've considered**
-Describe alternative solutions or workarounds you've considered.

-**Additional context**
-Add any other context or screenshots about the feature request here.

-**Acceptance criteria**
-Clear set of statements and conditions that must pass.
+If possible, describe all possible solutions that you have in mind.
+List acceptance criteria.

+## Acceptance criteria

+- [ ]